adiled/opencode-dir/README.md

 Same as `/cd`, but also rewrites `path.cwd` and `path.root` in all existing assistant messages to point to the new directory.
 Use when you want the full conversation history to reflect the new location.

+**After moving,** the session is fully operational in the new directory.
+System prompt, tools, and permissions are all updated immediately.
+When you next open opencode from the target directory, the session will appear under that project's session list.

 ### `/add-dir <path>`

 Grant tool access to an additional directory without changing the session's working directory.
 Use when you need to read or write files in a secondary project or monorepo package.
 Can be called multiple times to add several directories.